-The Respondent provided the Board with a chart detailing five sales of larger investment walkup apartment buildings (Exhibit R-2, page 31) that had sold in 2009 (2 sales), 2008 (2 sales) and 2007(1 sale).
-The Respondent had chosen to focus on large investment low-rise sales, because of the lack of recent row housing sales, and because these properties will attract similar investors because of the scale of the developments.
-The first sales analysis chart (page 31) shows GIMs and potential gross income and vacancy rates calculated for the sales and the subject property using the unadjusted sale prices.
-For the sales, the Network reported income and expenses were used, but for the subject property, the income and expenses were stabilized on the request for information for the property that the owner sends in to the City.
-The Respondent produced a expense per suite of \$3,700 based on actual rents for the subject property.
-The analysis produced a GIM of 11.18 and a cap rate of 5.85%.
+The Respondent provided the Board with a chart detailing five sales of larger investment walk-up apartment buildings (Exhibit R-2, page 31) that had sold in 2009 (2 sales), 2008 (2 sales) and 2007 (1 sale).
+The Respondent had chosen to focus on large investment low rise sales, because of the lack of recent row housing sales, and because these properties will attract similar investors because of the scale of the developments.
+The first sales analysis chart (page 31) shows GIM's and cap rates calculated for the sales and the subject property using the unadjusted potential gross income and vacancy rate.
+For the sales, the Network reported income and expenses were used, but for the subject property the income and expenses were stabilized on the request for information for the property that the owner sends in to the City.
+The Respondent produced an expense per suite of \$2,900 as typical for the subject row house.
+The analysis produced a GIM of 11.87 and a cap rate of 6.60%.
 When applying these figures to the effective gross income and net operating income, the calculations support the assessment (Exhibit R-2, page 33).

-The second sales analysis chart (Exhibit R-2, page 30) shows GIMs and cap rates for the sales and the subject property using the time adjusted sale prices and the City's estimate of potential gross income for both the sales and the subject property.
-The Respondent produced a chart showing typical expenses for a row house with upward adjustment for size and age.
-The typical expenses came to \$2600 per suite (Exhibit R-2, page 30).
-The analysis produced a GIM of 11.56 and a cap rate of 6.48%.
+The second sales analysis chart (Exhibit R-2, page 31) shows GIMs and cap rates for the sales and the subject property using the time adjusted sale prices and the City's estimate of potential gross income for both the sales and the subject property.
+The expenses were stabilized in the same manner as the first sales analysis chart.
+The analysis produced a GIM of 11.28 and a cap rate of 7.04%.
 When applying these rates to the effective gross income and the net operating income, the resulting calculations support the assessment (Exhibit R-2, page 32).

-The Respondent provided the Board with a sales chart (Exhibit R-1, page 30) that detailed the four most recent row-housing sales.
+The Respondent provided the Board with a sales chart (Exhibit R-2, page 34) that detailed the four most recent row housing sales.
 The comparables had a median time adjusted sale price of \$162,178 per suite.
 The average time adjusted sale price per suite was \$164,686.
-Both the median and average time adjusted sale price per suite support the assessment per suite of \$119,686.
+Both the median and average time adjusted sale price per suite support the assessment per suite of \$158,692.